abarruda/license-plate-reader/streamer/README.md

 The streamer is used to provide imagery to the license plate detection component.
 It uses the light weight [mjpeg-streamer](https://github.com/jacksonliam/mjpg-streamer) fork for Raspberry Pi [raspicam](https://github.com/jacksonliam/mjpg-streamer/blob/master/mjpg-streamer-experimental/plugins/input_raspicam/README.md).

 ## Building
 This streamer build specifically uses the Raspberry Pi Raspicam input plugin.
 A Raspberry Pi is required to build this image, as it requires Raspicam libraries to build the mjpeg-streamer binaries.
+The `docker-build-run.sh` will bundle the required libraries and pass them to the docker image build.

 ## Configuration
 Some parameters provided to the raspicam input plugin can be configured via environment variables: